 Jun Hyung Kim is an assistant professor of economics at the Institute of Economic and Social Research at Jinan University.
 His research is focused on parenting and child development, with particular attention on how life cycle decisions of parents interact with parenting decisions.
 His job market paper highlights the role of parenting skill in the realization of parenting style in the household, and the heterogeneous effects of parenting behavior on child development.

 Jorge Luis García is an Assistant Professor in the John E. Walker Department of Economics at Clemson University.
 He is also a Visiting Research Fellow at the Social Science Research Institute at Duke University and a Quintiles Fellow at the Schaeffer Center for Health Policy and Economics at the University of Southern California.
-He received his Ph.D. in Economics from the University of Chicago.
+He is an applied microeconomist working at the intersection of labor and development economics.
+Garcia's research focuses on education, fertility, and labor force participation.

-Nirav Mehta is an assistant professor of Economics at the University of Western Ontario.
+Nirav Mehta is an associate professor of Economics at the University of Western Ontario.
 He is a labor economist who studies topics in education and health.
 Mehta is currently studying the effects of social interactions, school choice, ability tracking, teacher incentive schemes, and contracting in health care.

 Teodora Boneva is Professor of Applied Microeconomics in the Department of Economics at the University of Bonn.
 Previously, she was Assistant Professor of Economics at the University of Zurich, Associate Professor in the Department of Economics at the University of Oxford, and a British Academy Post-doctoral fellow at the University College London (Department of Economics).
 Her general research interests include child development, human capital formation, and socio-economic inequality.

 Juanna Schrøter Joensen is a Research Associate Professor of Economics at the University of Chicago.
 Her research focuses on understanding the causes and consequences of individual human capital investments, which are key to understanding income and wealth inequality.
 In her research, she quantifies how incentives and circumstances interact with endowments and information in shaping human capital.
 She highlights important aspects of heterogeneity in human capital and its interaction with institutions and public policies; such as financial aid, choice sets, curricula, and grading.